MicrosoftDocs/azure-ai-docs/articles/ai-studio/tutorials/copilot-sdk-create-resources.md

 These steps deploy a model to a real-time endpoint from the AI Studio [model catalog](../how-to/model-catalog-overview.md):

 1. Sign in to [Azure AI Studio](https://ai.azure.com).
-1. Studio remembers where you were last, so if you just completed the [Part 1 tutorial](copilot-sdk-create-resources.md), you're already in a project.
-If you're not in a project, select the project you created in Part 1.
+1. Studio remembers where you were last, so you should now see the project you created at the beginning of this tutorial.
+If you instead see a list of projects, select the one you created for this tutorial.
-1.
 1. Select the **gpt-4o-mini** model from the list of models.
 You can use the search bar to find it.

     :::image type="content" source="../media/tutorials/chat/select-model.png" alt-text="Screenshot of the model selection page." lightbox="../media/tutorials/chat/select-model.png":::